ZhanxyR/SHERT/README.md

 We recommend to use `Pytorch >= 2.0`.
 While lower versions (lowest tested on `1.13`) may require more GPU memory in texture inpainting.

 ### 3. Install Open3d

+> [!IMPORTANT]
-We recommend you to install a specific version of open3d manually to avoid any problem.
+> We recommend you to install a specific version of open3d manually to avoid any problem.

 (We will fix the bugs to adapt to higher versions later.)
 ```bash